pszer/Logic/README.md

 frame that the logic simulation is on (can be used for synchronisation).

 The render function is called when the component is being rendered, allowing for custom rendering (if a render function is set, the components image will NOT be drawn, only its nodes).
-The arguments given are the rendering context, an array to the current loaded textures and how many textures are loaded.
+The argument given is the current SDL2 rendering context.
+Rendering functions are avaiable in "include/render.h" (you can include them with #include "render.h").

 The click function is called when a component is left clicked, the second argument is the STATE, -1 for inital left button click frame, 0 for when it's held and 1 for the button up frame.
 The